Just because there are numerous dog breeds out there, it does not mean they are all perfectly suited for every dog owner.

 Chug’s Health and Conditions

-Knowing which illnesses your breed is predisposed to obtaining can be beneficial prior to buying a pet.
+Knowing which illnesses your breed is predisposed to obtaining can be beneficial before buying a pet.

 A chronically ill pet can cause a great amount of stress, which can take away from the fulfillment and enjoyment of owning a dog.